linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-05-08-vim-commands-for-beginners.md

 - `G` - go to the end of the file
 	- `:$` -  go to the end of the file
 	- `11G` - go to line 11

+## Undo, redo, repeat
+- `u` - undo (press multiple times to keep undoing)
+- `ctrl-r` - redo (press multiple times to keep redoing)
+- `.` - repeats the last entered command, and leaves you in command mode

 ## Delete text
 - `x` - deletes the character the cursor is on (leave pressed, same as **supr**)